kaylon/fate-template/example.md

 ![](images/example-image-5.png)

-> **GM Note:**
+> ***GM Note:***
-> Use these aftermaths to connect with future adventures or leave a sense of unease.

----
+> Let the consequences of the party’s choices shape the future of Mistvale.
+Whether the village finds peace or faces new dangers, the echoes of their actions will linger, inspiring new legends and adventures.

 # Appendices